 In general, aluminum railing offers minimal sightlines to maximize views.
 This railing’s narrow profile can fade into the scenery beyond the top rail while still providing the strength and durability of larger rails.
 Select manufacturers have taken such systems a step further with a pre-attached, patented bracket system for quick and easy installation.
 These panels can also be customized to match almost any design aesthetic.
 For instance, Fortress Building Products offers optional vertical cable or “drop-in” glass panel infills that let homeowners shout their personal style quite literally from the rooftops.

 Lighting creates a welcoming environment and supports wayfinding across any type of deck—on top of a roof or not.
 While there are many lighting fixtures on the market, not all of them provide the long-lasting weather-resistance needed for rooftop applications.
 Roof decks experience unblocked wind, unmitigated storms and more, which can damage hanging lights or topple outdoor lanterns and lamps.
 On the other hand, rail lighting and illuminated post caps are incorporated into the deck railing itself.
 As such, this type of lighting can brighten a rooftop deck during evening gatherings and withstand the brunt of any dark and stormy night.

 Whether homeowners want to get a little closer to the stars or create an outdoor living space without the yard, they should first and foremost consult with a building professional to see if their rooftop deck idea is safe and within local code requirements.
 After that, building with advanced materials and systems can help create a beautiful, functional rooftop sanctuary.
-Fortress Building Products offers a family of products that provide the durability needed for a roof deck without the added weight and maintenance of traditional decking materials.
+Fortress Building Products offers an arsenal of sustainable, proven solutions that provide the durability needed for a roof deck without the added weight and maintenance of traditional deck building materials.